AFFF Exposure in the Navy

 Aqueous film forming foam (AFFF) is a fire-extinguishing foam that is used to put out fuel fires, especially those involving aircraft.
 AFFF are made using per- and polyfluoroalkyl substances (PFAS), which have been linked to various cancers and other adverse health outcomes.
 The Assistant Secretary of the Navy notes that scientists have identified as many as 4,700 individual PFAS compounds and about 600 PFAS used in industrial and consumer products.

-AFFF Use in Firefighting
+AFFF Use in Navy Firefighting

-In January 2023, the United States Department of Defense released new requirements for the firefighting foam it uses to put out jet fuel fires.
 For more than a half-century, the Department of Defense required the use of a firefighting foam made with PFAS, or AFFF, and over 700 military sites in 50 states were suspected to be contaminated with PFAS.
+What’s more, AFFF firefoam has been frequently used on Navy aircraft carriers due to its effectiveness on fires caused by aviation fuels and ability to keep these blazes contained relatively quickly.

 The same law requires the United States Department of Defense to stop buying PFAS-based foams by October 1, 2023, and stop using them entirely by October 1, 2024.
 The update requires firefighting foam suppliers to certify that there are no intentionally added PFAS in their products and requires foam testing to ensure no PFAS are detected.